mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-10-Fine-Grained-Password-Policies-for-Tiered-Identity-Control/README.md

 ## Next Lab

-Lab-11 should build on this identity-tiering foundation by moving into **Privileged Group Governance, Access Review, or Authentication Policy refinement** so the MRTG environment continues progressing toward more mature IAM administration.
+Lab-11 should build on this identity-tiering foundation by implementing **Privileged Group Governance and Access Review** so the MRTG environment continues progressing toward more mature IAM administration.